Article by Avant Group - Grants for Aboriginal & Torres Strait Islander Organisations, Not‑for‑Profits and Social Enterprises

 EDUCATION & TRAINING

 TAS – MyState Foundation Community Partnerships (Education & Social Connection) Incorporated not-for-profit with ABN and ATO-approved DGR status; must be located in or provide services to Tasmania.
-Two-year partnership funding for youth programs aligned to education or social connection; funding up to $100,000 (matched funding not stated).
+Two-year partnership funding for youth programs aligned to education or social connection; funding up to $100,000.
 May 1st 2026

 View all available grant opportunities